 There is a direct link between melanomas of the skin and sunlight.
 There are certain steps you can take to reduce the risk of eye melanoma.
 For starters, you can limit exposure to intense sunlight.
 The American Cancer Society recommends wearing UV-protected wrap-around sunglasses.

 Sunglasses with 99% to 100% UVA and UVB absorption offer the best protection against eye melanoma.
 These glasses can also help reduce the risk of developing skin cancer around the eyes.
-Board certified ophthalmologist Dr. Tanya Khan receives patients from Austin, Dallas, Texas, and nearby areas for safe and proven eye care treatments.
+Board certified ophthalmologist Dr. Tanya Khan receives patients from Plano, Dallas, Texas, and nearby areas for safe and proven eye care treatments.

 Contact Khan Eyelid and Facial Aesthetics and Oculoplastic & Reconstructive Surgeon Dr. Tanya Khan Today to Schedule an Appointment